yyyaohhh/tp/docs/UserGuide.md

 ### Finding Information about a module: `info`

-Find the information about a certain module by module code.
+Retrieves information about a certain module by module code.

 Format: `info MODULE`